Is It Worth It to Switch Accounts for a Higher Interest Rate?

 Managing Editor

 Depending on the accounts you have, you may be able to earn interest and grow your hard-earned money.
-But interest rates are not created equal and can vary significantly from one account to another.
+However, interest rates are not created equal and can vary significantly from one account to another.

 If you find an account with a higher interest rate than the one you currently have, you might wonder whether it makes sense to switch.